 During the '60s the college opened off-campus centers to better serve adult learners.
 Programs today are offered in Manchester, Nashua, Portsmouth and Salem, N.H., and in Brunswick, Maine, as well as internationally.
 The university extended its reach worldwide with the launching of its Internet-based distance learning program, now known as SNHU Online, in 1995.

 A wave of campus expansion began in 1996 with the construction of a new residence hall; Webster Hall, home to the School of Business; the Hospitality Center, home to the Quill (a student-run restaurant) and culinary programs; and Belknap Hall, now home to the Institute for Language Education, Public Safety, the School of Education and several university offices, including the Office of Admissions.
 Expansion and program development led to a significant moment in the institution's history in 2001, when New Hampshire College became Southern New Hampshire University.

 Construction continued with the building of a new academic center, Robert Frost Hall, which houses the Center for Financial Studies, a simulated stock trading room, and the museum-quality McIninch Art Gallery.
 New residence halls were built on the west and east sides of campus, and all classrooms and halls are wireless.

 In 2007, SNHU became the first carbon-neutral university in New Hampshire.

-Today the university has three schools – the School of Business, the School of Education, and the School of Liberal Arts – and continues to seek new ways to provide quality educational programs for all of our constituents, both in the U.S. and abroad.
+Today the university has three schools - the School of Business, the School of Education, and the School of Arts and Sciences- and continues to seek new ways to provide quality educational programs for all of our constituents, both in the U.S. and abroad.